-Since our family is close, Linda and I decided to tell our daughters about the early prognosis on the day of my first CT-scan.
+Since our family is close, Linda and I decided we would tell our daughters about the early prognosis on the day of my first scan.
 As we drove to see Jennifer, who lives two blocks from us, I got a call from Dr. Terrana on my cell phone noting that I forgot to take the CD of the scan with me after seeing him.
-Again, this is where he is amazing.
+Again, this is where he is an amazing human being.